westteck/hcl-12-domino-docker-prep/README.md

   https://github.com/HCL-TECH-SOFTWARE/domino-container

-  starting with "./build.sh domino" from the folder /local/github/domino-container domino when it is working in docker
+  starting with "./build.sh domino" from the folder /local/github/domino-container

   I will also be installing some other docker containers.
-  After this all works and you should be able to reach http://host and get the domino splash screen, I will also setup portainer and Nginx Proxy Manager.
+  After this all works and you should be able to reach http://host and get the domino splash screen, I will also setup portainer and Nginx Proxy Manager and a joomla website or two.

   good luck all.
   Eric